CustomerFX/InboxGuruAttachmentProcessor/README.md

 **To set up the IbgProcessor ASP.NET website:**

-1. Unzip the attached on an IIS server and set up as an ASP.NET application
+1. Unzip the attached on an IIS server and set up as an ASP.NET application (this does *not* have to reside on the same web server where the InboxGuru forms are being used)
 2. Modify the web.config with your SData URL and a valid Infor CRM username & password
 3. Use the triggers in the Database folder to create the LEAD or CONTACT table triggers as necessary *in your Infor CRM database*